Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Influence-based Evasion Attack

-\item Our attack does not need to operate on model parameter $\Theta^*$, different from existing attacks that involve the multiplication on $\Theta^*$.
-Thus, our attack can be efficient.
+We have the following observations from Theorem~\ref{thm:attack_label_inf}. \begin{itemize} \item Our attack does not need to operate on model parameters $\Theta^*$, different from existing attacks that involve dense multiplication on $\Theta^*$.
+Thus, our attack is more efficient.

-\item Our attack can be applied to any $K$-layer GNN, in contrast to existing attacks that can only attack two-layer GNNs.
+\item Our attack can be applied to any layer GNN, as the label influence is defined for general $K$-iteration LP.
+However, most of the existing attacks can only directly attack two-layer GNNs.
+Thus, our attack is more practical.

-\item The information our our attack needs to know is the labels of the target node $v$'s within $K$-hop neighbors, i.e., nodes whose labels are $y_v$ or $c$.
-In practice, if these node labels are unknown, we can estimate labels for these nodes via querying the GNN model, and treat the estimated labels as the true labels.
-Therefore, our attack requires the least knowledge, compared to existing attacks.
+\item The only information our attack needs to know is the target node $v$'s within $K$-hop neighbors, whose labels are $y_v$ or $c$.
+In practice, if the labels of these node are unknown, we can estimate them via querying the GNN model, and treat the estimated labels as the true labels.
+Thus, our attack can be seen a restricted black-box attack.

 \end{itemize}

 Next, we show how to fast calculate the label influence and design our influence-based targeted evasion attack.